TryGhost/docs/content/concepts/config.md

 The configuration is managed by [nconf](https://github.com/indexzero/nconf/).
 A custom configuration file must be a valid JSON file located in the root folder and changes to the file can be implemented using `ghost restart`.

-Since Node.js has the concept of environments built in, Ghost supports two envionments: **development** and **production**.
+Since Node.js has the concept of environments built in, Ghost supports two environments: **development** and **production**.
 All public Ghost publications run in production mode, while development mode can be used to test or build on top of Ghost locally.

 > Check out the official install guides for [development](/install/local/) and [production](/install/ubuntu/).